sohai/eth-wallet/README.md

 and add required values

-Provider api keys are required to run application, moreover test account private keys are required for e2e tests
+Provider api keys are required to run application, test account private keys are required for e2e tests

 ## Install dependencies